OfficeDev/outlook-dev-docs/docs/actionable-messages/connectors-dev-dashboard.md

 An integrated configuration experience allows the user to configure your connector without leaving Outlook.
 Your application exposes the configuration as a web page that utilizes the Microsoft Teams JavaScript library to communicate configuration status back to Outlook.

 For details, see [Integrating the configuration experience](/microsoftteams/platform/concepts/connectors/connectors-creating#integrating-the-configuration-experience).

+> [!NOTE]
+> The [Integrating the configuration experience](/microsoftteams/platform/concepts/connectors/connectors-creating#integrating-the-configuration-experience) document is Microsoft Teams-specific, but the documented methods work the same way in Outlook.

 #### Outlook-specific configuration requirements